 Agile Investment In Uncertain Markets

-Lena Sellgren is Chief economist at Business Sweden, the Swedish Trade and Invest Council.
-She was previously Chief analyst at Nordea Markets and prior to that she served as Head of Public Finances at the National Institute of Economic Research in Stockholm.
+Lena Sellgren is Chief Economist at Business Sweden, the Swedish Trade and Invest Council.
+She was previously Chief Analyst at Nordea Markets and prior to that she served as Head of Public Finances at the National Institute of Economic Research in Stockholm.
 Mrs Sellgren holds more than ten years experience working at the Swedish Ministry of Finance, including as Deputy Head of Tax Policy Analysis.
-She has been an expert in numerous of public inquiries and has participated in several working groups and negotiations in the EU and the OECD.
+She has been an expert in numerous public inquiries and has participated in several working groups and negotiations in the EU and the OECD.
 She has also been a board member at the Research Council of Norway.
 She is a member of the Advisory Board for the Forum for Global Business, and an expert for the Productivity Commission at the Chamber of Commerce and Industry of Southern Sweden.
 Mrs Sellgren graduated as an economist from Lund University and Stockholm School of Economics (PhD student).
 She also holds a degree in Civil Engineering in Urban Planning.

 Mr Fredrik Lundeborg is responsible for the infrastructure investment portfolio at AMF Pensionsförsäkring AB, the Swedish 65 bnEUR AuM pension manager.
 He is a member of the Board of Directors of Ormonde Energy Ltd and Bergvik Skog Öst AB.

 Prior to joining AMF, Mr. Lundeborg has held senior positions within M&A and Strategy at large corporates such as Stora Enso and Vattenfall.
 Previous employers also include Danish Ramboll and Alecta Investment Management